 Despite being one of the larger VPN providers on the market, F-Secure Freedome is far from being well-known.
+At least compared to other VPN brands like NordVPN.

 F-Secure Freedome VPN Pros